UIUC CS 498 SL:

 Synesthesia Simulator

 Synesthesia Simulator was a virtual reality application that simulated three different variations of synesthesia, a syndrome that manifests as a crossover of multiple sensory experiences.
-I created this VR app using Unity, C#, and the Oculus Rift in May 2017.
+I created this VR app using Unity, C#, and the Oculus Rift in the capstone project for CS 498 SL: Virtual Reality, a UIUC special-topics course that provided students with a deep understanding of the fundamentals of VR as well as practical experience in developing VR experiences.

-We created a synesthesia simulator that allowed users to experience three of the many types of synesthesia: chromesthesia, spatial-sequence, and grapheme-color.
+My group created a synesthesia simulator that allowed users to experience three of the many types of synesthesia: chromesthesia, spatial-sequence, and grapheme-color.
 The user remained sitting with an Oculus Rift headset while making selections with an Xbox controller.
 To minimize vection and visually induced motion sickness we did not allow users to physically walk around the scenes.
 Ambient sounds played continuously throughout the application.

 Collaborators